-- 1. Select the Settings icon () to open the Settings menu. - 2.
-Select Inputs to open the Inputs submenu. - 3.
-Select the input from the list. - 4.
-Select IP and then select ST2110. - 5.
-Set the NMOS control to Enabled or Disabled as needed.
+- 1. Under IP, select ST2110. - 2.
+Move the NMOS control to Enabled or Disabled.
 Enabling NMOS allows system management software to discover, register, configure the input, and select the active input for monitoring.

 Note: NMOS Discovery and Registration must be enabled in the network settings for this control to be available.
-(See Configure Loudness Display.)
+(See Enable NMOS Discovery and Registration.)

-6. Set the Seamless Switching control to Enabled or Disabled as needed.
+3. Move the Seamless Switching control to Enabled or Disabled.

 Note: For Seamless Switching, the two Path 1 and Path 2 streams should be identical.
 If the streams are not identical, error messages are shown in the Status Bar.
 There is a difference between "port" and "path".
-The port is the physical SFP port that is used to input the 10-GE signal.
+The port is the physical SFP port that is used to input the 10GE signal.
 Path 1 and Path 2 are the signal paths to be used for seamless switching.

 Note: With Seamless Switching, a reconstructed output stream is created from the two input streams.
 The reconstructed stream is used downstream for various display tiles like Picture.
-The buffer size to absorb the packet reception time difference between Path1 and Path2 is 10ms.
-The output stream reconstruction does not work properly for streams on Path1 and Path2 with skew greater than 10ms.
+The buffer size to absorb the packet reception time difference between Path1 and Path2 is 10 ms. The output stream reconstruction does not work properly for streams on Path1 and Path 2 with skew greater than 10ms.
 This error makes Picture tiles show the wrong image.